Radulov’s hat trick keys Stars’ big rally to beat Wild 6-3

 Alex Stalock made 31 saves for the Wild, who remained in last place in the Central Division.
 Minnesota had won three of four.

-”We were sitting on the bench and talking about, `Let’s go.
-Let’s work hard for each other, and we’ll see where it’s gonna be,”’ Radulov said. ”Then we scored and they didn’t.”

-And the Stars kept scoring.
-On the last, with 30 seconds to play, Radulov found an empty net, and down came a shower of hats.

-Hintz had scored 4:09 into the third period to cut Minnesota’s lead to 3-2, and Pavelski tied it midway through the period.
-Radulov scored his second of the night with 8:29 to play for a 4-3 lead.
+Hintz scored 4:09 into the third period to cut Minnesota’s lead to 3-2, and Pavleski tied it midway through the period.
+Radulov, who came in with one goal this season, scored his second of the night with 8:29 to play for a 4-3 lead.

 Pavelski and Seguin each had a goal and two assists.